Part of a series of teachings on the Gomchen Lamrim by Gomchen Ngawang Drakpa.

 - It can be helpful to think about the benefits of cultivating compassion.
 Venerable Chonyi listed many of them like our sense of alienation, despair and helplessness vanish, the people around us are happy, we create great merit, our minds will be happy and well.
 What others can you think of?
 What does it do for your mind to actively think about the benefits of cultivating compassion?

 - Our greatest obstacle to cultivating compassion is our self-centered thought.
 Spend some time doing a life review.
 What mistakes have you made in your life?
-Were your decisions coming from a mind of love and compassion or a mind that saw your own happiness more important that others’ happiness?
+Were your decisions coming from a mind of love and compassion or a mind that saw your own happiness more important than others’ happiness?
 Although the self-centered thought masquerades as our friend, it is actually the source of all our problems.
 Do you find this true?
 Make some examples in your life and really work through your thought process.

 - With all the harm we are now seeing in the world, an obvious question is: What can we do to help ourselves, the people around us, and the world?
 The answer is to cultivate compassion!
 This benefits everyone.
 Why is this the case?
-How can you just cultivating compassion in your own mind make a difference in your life?
+How can just cultivating compassion in your own mind make a difference in your life?
 In the lives of those around you?
 In the world?

 The conclusion to each of these contemplations is that seeing the incredible value of compassion, how it transforms our own mind and the lives of those around us, we determine to make the effort to cultivate it in our daily lives.